Fire victims: 2 firefighters, great-grandmother, children

 A day later, what remained of the Bledsoe property was surrounded with crime scene tape.

-Decker said his own kids played with James and Emily and the children had trick-or-treated together.
+Decker said his own children played with James and Emily and they had trick-or-treated together.

 “I don’t even have any more tears to cry,” Decker said.
 “But I keep finding them.”